The Children's Research Institute

 From Our Directors

 The Children’s Research Institute (CRI) is the academic arm of the Children’s National Health System and is located at the Sheikh Zayed Main Campus.
 CRI consists of five integrated research centers as well as all undergraduate and graduate medical educational programs.
-The research centers (Cancer and Immunology, Genetics Medicine, Neuroscience, Translational Science and Pediatric Surgical Innovation span from basic science to translational research and clinical trials.
+The research centers (Cancer and Immunology, Genetics Medicine, Neuroscience, Translational Research and Pediatric Surgical Innovation span from basic science to translational research and clinical trials.
 A core value of CRI is the collaborative and interdisciplinary approach we bring to all we do and the close alignment of our research and clinical programs.

 Through our integrated multidisciplinary programs we are transforming treatments in the area of childhood cancer, rare genetic disorders, developmental disabilities, behavioral disorders and surgical conditions.